pushkin-consortium/pushkin/.changeset/silver-plums-appear.md

 "pushkin-cli": patch
 ---

-fixed image tags for npm packages
+Fixed image tags in package READMEs so they display properly on npm